Types of Journalism: 21 Different Types of Journalism

 10. Environment Journalism

 Environment journalism is reporting environmental issues, such as natural disasters, climate change, and global warming.
-Disaster journalism is one of the type of environment journalism because it includes news related to natural calamities and disaster management.
-Environment news covers natural conditions and calamities such as water layers, deforestation, global warming, flood, etc. It also includes the casualties and infrastructural damages.
+Disaster journalism is one of the types of environment journalism because it includes news related to natural calamities and disaster management.
+Environment news covers natural conditions and calamities such as water layers, deforestation, global warming, floods, etc. It also includes the casualties and infrastructural damages.
 The reporters need to ensure safety while covering the news from the spot.
-It represents the victim’s wound that affects people’s emotions.
+It represents the victim's wound that affects people's emotions.
 The report also shows how the international and national disaster management authority plays its role in rescuing the people from the affected areas.

 For example, "Cyclone hits Bangladesh and death toll rises to 200".